 The Harbour School

-The US curriculum school has three campuses: the Harbour Village, an early childhood centre for 4 and 5 year-olds in Kennedy Town, the Grove for Grades 1 to 6 and the Garden for Grades 7 to 12 both in Ap Lei Chau.
+The US curriculum school has three campuses.
+The Harbour Village is an early childhood centre for 4 and 5 year-olds in Kennedy Town.
+The Grove is for Grades 1 to 6.
+Finally, the Garden campus is for Grades 7 to 12.
+Both The Grove and The Garden are in Ap Lei Chau.
 The secondary section offers pathways such as Honours work, credit for Advanced Placement courses and concurrent enrolment courses through Syracuse University.

 Harrow International School Hong Kong